 We provided leadership and financial support to turn the Poughkeepsie Railroad Bridge into Walkway Over the Hudson and preserved Franny Reese State Park (just across the Mid-Hudson Bridge).
 In addition, we ensured permanent protection of the 200-acre Locust Grove Estate, just outside city limits; helped increase the size of Springside, whose woodland trails are a 30-minute walk from the Northside; and spearheaded efforts to turn a vacant lot on Main Street into a pocket park.

 Deepening our roots in Poughkeepsie — and deepening our commitment to being an active partner in reconnecting the city’s Northside neighborhoods — we’re now engaged in various initiatives that aim to strengthen people’s connection to the outdoors and to each other.
 All are based on meeting needs expressed by Northside residents, whose active participation will go hand in hand with collaboration with the city and the Northside Collaborative.

 Uniting the Hudson Valley since 1963

-Founded in 1963 to halt a destructive industrial project from defacing Storm King Mountain in the Hudson Highlands, Scenic Hudson preserves land and farms and creates parks that connect people with the inspirational power of the Hudson River, while fighting threats to communities, the river, and natural resources that are the foundation of the valley’s prosperity.
+Founded in 1963 to halt a destructive industrial project from defacing Storm King Mountain in the Hudson Highlands, Scenic Hudson works to sustain and enhance the Hudson Valley’s inspirational beauty and health for generations to come.

 Motivated by the beautiful land and the extraordinary people of the region — and committed to ensuring that our work benefits people equitably — we use our decades of expertise in preservation, land use, citizen-based advocacy, and strategic planning to make the valley a better place to live, love, work, play, and create for everyone.